 View more of Gemma’s work here, and then have a go drawing yourself.
 What does mental illness feel like in your life?
 Get a pencil and you’ll find healing as you express it on paper.

 Do you struggle with anxiety?
 Would you like support so you can manage a mental illness?
-Contact Colleen 0434 337 245 for a FREE 10 minute consultation on how she can best help you or press book now on the online diary.
+Contact Colleen 0434 337 245 for a FREE 10 minute consultation on how she can best help you or press book now.